Kan også læses på: Dansk

 Furthermore, the oak floor establishes a continuum with the outdoor deck of the promenade.
-And with the subtle lighting, single LED-diodes hanging from the ceiling, there is minimal reflection in the glass wall.
+And with the subtle lighting, single LED-diodes hanging from the ceiling, there is a minimal reflection in the glass wall.
 That means that from inside you can actually enjoy the view of the waterfront, also by nighttime.

 Compared with the Opera across the water, I find the difference striking between the two general gestures and architectural approaches.

-And I think, especially in light of that comparison, that the Royal Playhouse stands out as a profound and fine distillation of Danish architectural values.
+And I think, especially in light of that comparison, that the Royal Playhouse stands out as a profound and sophisticated distillation of Danish architectural values.
 Not in a historical sense, but as an updated continuation.